userkace/6apsi-badge-exam/README.md

 # 6APSI Badge Exam - React Dashboard Application

 A modern, responsive dashboard application built with React, Material-UI, and React Router.
-This application includes authentication, a landing page, and a protected dashboard with reporting functionality.
+This application includes authentication, a landing page, and a protected dashboard.

 ## Students